flaskbb/flaskbb/docs/cli.rst

 Command Line Interface
 ======================

-Here you find the documentation about FlaskBB's Command Line Interface.
+Here you can find the documentation about FlaskBB's Command Line Interface.
-The command line is provided by click.

 To get help for a commands, just type ``flaskbb COMMAND --help``.
-If no command options or arguments are used it will print out all available commands
+If no command options or arguments are used it will display all available commands.

 .. sourcecode:: text